ByMaxAnjos/LCZ4r/README.md

 ## Introduction

-As part of **Zoom City Carbon Model (ZCCM)**, we present the **ZCCM::UHI**, a set of R functions which models Urban Heat Island at high-definition using Local Climate Zone classification and local air temperature readings.
+As part of **Zoom City Carbon Model (ZCCM)**, we present the **LCZ4r**, a set of R functions which models Urban Heat Island at high-definition using Local Climate Zone classification and local air temperature readings.

-Please note that **ZCCM::UHI** is currently undergoing peer-review, and caution is advised when interpreting its outcomes.
-Our methodology is based on Anjos, M.; Meier, F. City Carbon Budget and hourly net CO2 fluxes at 0.00025º resolution (30-meter grid cell) for informed climate action(in preparation).
+Please note that **LCZ4r package R** is currently undergoing develop, and caution is advised when interpreting its outcomes.
+Our methodology is based on Anjos M., Madeiros D, Meier F, Castelhano F. Tools for Urban Heat Islands and Local Climate Zones Analysis in R(in preparation).

 ### People